ladezai/ladezai.github.io/index.md

 Why is your username `ladezai`?

 It sounds similar to 辣的菜 which means `spicy dishes`.
-Mainly it's because I love spicy dishes, although I hate wasabi, and chinese sounds fancy.
+Because I love spicy dishes, although I hate wasabi, and chinese sounds fancy.
 Furthermore names, as well as usernames, are better when they are meaningless.